clambro/black-hole-thesis/docs/description.md

 ### The Initial Conditions

 We're almost done with the physics now.
 There are only two things left.
 The first is the initial profile of our scalar field.
-This takes the form
+This is based on past research, and it takes the form

 $$
 \phi(0, r) = 0